 Statistics given on both opiate and alcohol abuse are as follows:

 - As of 2015, the U.S. population was estimated to be 242,800,000.

 - Of those, 16 million, ages 12 and older have AUD, (6.6%)1.

 - Of those, 1.9 million, ages 12 and older have OUD, (0.78%)2.

-- For every person suffering OUD, there are 8.42 people suffering from AUD.
+- For every person suffering from OUD, 8.42 people are suffering from AUD.